Skip to main content

 Wikipedia

-The plot and subplot overlap and intertwine with political power plays, personal ambition, and assumed supernatural interventions and pagan beliefs.
-The first known performance of any version of Shakespeare's play was on Saint Stephen's Day in 1606.
+The earliest known performance was on Saint Stephen's Day in 1606.
 Modern editors derive their texts from three extant publications: the 1608 quarto (Q1), the 1619 quarto (Q2, unofficial and based on Q1), and the 1623 First Folio.
 The quarto versions differ significantly from the folio version.

-The play was often revised after the English Restoration for audiences who disliked its dark and depressing tone, but since the 19th century Shakespeare's original play has been regarded as one of his supreme achievements.
-Both the title role and the supporting roles have been coveted by accomplished actors, and the play has been widely adapted.
+In 1681, after the English Restoration, Nahum Tate produced a revised version with a romantic subplot and a less bleak ending.
+This version displaced Shakespeare's from the professional stage until 1838.
+However, since then, Shakespeare's original play has come to be regarded as one of his supreme achievements.
 In his A Defence of Poetry (1821), Percy Bysshe Shelley called King Lear "the most perfect specimen of the dramatic art existing in the world", and the play is regularly cited as one of the greatest works of literature ever written.

 Continue reading at Wikipedia...
 Wikipedia content provided under the terms of the Creative Commons BY-SA license